Comply with KYC and AML regulations by:

 - Contains an issue date.

-- Is of a minimum age (eg 18 years old).
+- Is of a minimum age (for example 18 years old).

 This is the online equivalent to showing your ID when you purchase alcohol or pass through airport security.
 The analysis works across many languages and countries.
 Rebilly is regularly expanding the algorithm as government issued IDs continue to evolve.